-PRELIMINARY PROSPECTUS SUPPLEMENT (To Prospectus Dated October 30, 2003)

-Filed Pursuant to Rule 424(b)(5) Registration No. 333-109697
+PROSPECTUS SUPPLEMENT (To Prospectus Dated October 30, 2003) Filed Pursuant to Rule 424(b)(5) Registration No. 333-109697

-\$ per share
+Common Stock \$20.00 per share

-We are selling 3,500,000 shares of our common stock, of which approximately 915,600 shares will be sold to STT Communications, Ltd. or its affiliates pursuant to their contractual right to purchase shares in this offering.
-We have granted the underwriters an option to purchase up to 525,000 additional shares of common stock to cover over-allotments.
+We are selling 4,500,000 shares of our common stock, of which 1,535,948 shares will be sold to STT Communications, Ltd. or its affiliates pursuant to their contractual right to purchase shares in this offering.
+See "The Offering" on page S-4 of this prospectus supplement.
+We have granted the underwriters an option to purchase up to 675,000 additional shares of common stock to cover over-allotments.

 Our common stock is quoted on the Nasdaq National Market under the symbol "EQIX."
-The last reported sale price of our common stock on the Nasdaq National Market on November 5, 2003 was \$17.04 per share.
+The last reported sale price of our common stock on the Nasdaq National Market on November 17, 2003 was \$21.40 per share.